Long-term care insurance carrier comparison

 - Moody's, S&P Global, and Fitch — broader agencies that also rate insurer financial strength.

 Look for strong, stable ratings from more than one agency.
 A licensed agent can walk you through a specific carrier's ratings and how its policies compare.
+Every carrier above has its own profile page with the sourced rating, the full score breakdown, and what it means.

 Compare these carriers for your situation